microsoft/FluidFramework/build-tools/packages/build-cli/README.md

     [--onlyBumpPrerelease] [-g client|server|azure|build-tools] [-x | --install | --commit |  |  | ] [-v]

 ARGUMENTS
   PACKAGE_OR_RELEASE_GROUP  The name of a package or a release group.
-Dependencies on these packages will be bumped.

 FLAGS
   -g, --releaseGroup=<option>  Only bump dependencies within this release group.